An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Experiments

 \section{Experiments}

 This section presents results and statistical analysis of experiments based on the NGSIM dataset.
 Three experiments using a different number of the data are conducted to evaluate IETP.
 In each experiment, 20 sub-training sets are obtained by the Bootstrap sampling.
 Then, these sub-training sets are used to train 20 base learners, respectively.
-Finally, as introduced in Section \ref{methods}, 20 numbered ensemble learners from the 1$^{st}$ to the 20$^{th}$ are built by assembling different base learners.
-It should be noted that, the experimental results of IETP to compare with baseline models are average values of 20 ensemble learners.
+Finally, 20 ensemble learners are built by assembling different base learners.
 Detailed experiments are introduced in the following.

 The first experiment is to evaluate the predicting accuracy of IETP.
 The training and test sets are split from the whole processed NGSIM datasets.
-The second experiment compares the performance of IETP and the base learners when using a small amount of training data.
-The training and test sets are split from the “US-101-0750-0805” segment, which has approximately one-sixth samples of the whole NGSIM dataset.
-The third experiment is to evaluate the data efficiency of IETP.
+The second experiment compares the performance of IETP and the base learners, where training and test sets are split from the “US-101-0750-0805” segment.
+The third experiment is to evaluate the data efficiency of IETP comparing to several baselines.
 Each base learner in IETP is trained with 50\% of the training data compared to the first experiment.
 Then, IETP is tested on the same test set in the first experiment.